IbrahimAli31/fitness-nurture/README.md

 4. In Gitpod, from the terminal, run `heroku_config`
 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
+This API key is unique and private to you ssbso do not share it.
 If you accidentally make it public then you can create a new one with _Regenerate API Key_.

 ------

 ## Release History

+hi my name is ibrahim

 We continually tweak and adjust this template to help give you the best experience.
 Here is the version history: